facebook-no-script-alt

 Program directors read a high volume of letters, and they can often tell the difference between a letter written by someone who truly knows you and one written by someone who had to check your curriculum vitae (CV) to remember your name.
 The more engaged you are during a rotation, the more your attending has to write about.

 Showing up prepared, knowing your patients, and taking on tasks before you are asked are the simplest ways to build a strong impression.
+Sharpening your communication skills as a medical student pays off directly here, since the patient interactions and teamwork an attending observes are exactly what they write about.
 A mid-clerkship check-in with your attending is a natural opportunity to share your specialty goals and get feedback you can act on.

 Students who make their goals known early tend to get more personal, specific letters; the kind that actually moves the needle with program directors.